cbelisse/study-english/README.md

 # study-english
 Welcome to my english study repository.
-If you want to use it, you don't need to call me, just copy or access the information and have a good study.
+If you want to use it, you don't need to call me, just copy or access the information and have a good study.</br>
 Lets go!
 Getting Started
+To break line add </br> in the line end.